 Using social media sites to advise friends and relatives of the death is becoming more and more popular, although the traditional option of placing obituary notices is still available.
 The Obituary Notice is an opportunity to publicly announce the death, the funeral details and state the request for flowers or donations.
 An Obituary Notice can be placed in the Bournemouth Daily Echo and/or any other relevant newspaper of your choice.
 This can be arranged directly with the newspaper by you or we will be happy to assist in creating and placing the Obituary Notices for you.

 We can provide a gown which matches the interior of the coffin chosen.
 Or maybe you would prefer that the deceased be dressed in their own clothing.
 If you wish to supply clothing we would need this to be delivered to our Funeral Home as soon as possible.

 Visiting the deceased

-We take great pride in our fleet of MODERN Jaguar XJ and CLASSIC Daimler DS420 Chauffeur driven hearses and limousines which come finished in gleaming black.
+We take great pride in our fleet of modern Jaguar XJ and classic Daimler DS420 chauffeur driven quality hearses and limousines which are black.

-In addition to these we can also offer at additional cost, one of the following:
+In addition to these we can also offer at additional cost, one of the following depending on availability:

 You will need to consider the following: